ghuntley/workshops/nixos/00-introduction-to-nixos/README.md

 - substituters
 - expression
 - derivation
 - "sets" as understood in nix language are unordered collections of key value pairs.
+Quick explain of sets and recursive sets.
 -

 ## What's next